 If this does not work or you have no lights on your controller and you know you placed a good set of batteries into the controller.
 Then you may either have a defective controller, or a defective Bluetooth receiver on your Ouya.
 If possible try another Bluetooth device as described in the lower section of the blog such as a Bluetooth keyboard, phone, speaker, or any device which is capable of pairing.
 On certain devices like phones, the Ouya can technically connect to it but it will not know what to really do with it.
 But at least then you have eliminated the fact that your console is defective.

 A note about Anthracite Ouyas:

 If you are stuck on a purple screen asking to pair a controller.
 You may have to use a PS3 or Chinese P3 controller to plug it directly into the USB port and get past this screen.
 This is an old Abominable Snowman screen and shouldn’t appear after you update your Ouya.
-In general the Anthracite Ouya console does not suffer from the bluetooth lag because the wi-fi chip inside is slightly different then the original Kickstarter/Retail Ouya Consoles.
+In general, the Anthracite Ouya console does not suffer from the Bluetooth lag because the wi-fi chip inside is slightly different than the original Kickstarter/Retail Ouya Consoles.

-If you have one of the dark grey Ouyas and it’s an Anthracite you may notice that upon going into MANAGE > SYSTEM > ADVANCED and select Bluetooth you will quickly find out that you cannot turn on your bluetooth controller. that it keeps says the error “Bluetooth turning on” but never goes past that screen.
-This is because for some reason the tables for bluetooth devices gets corrupt and the best solution in this case is to simply factory reset your Ouya to clear those tables.
+If you have one of the dark grey Ouyas and it’s an Anthracite you may notice that upon going into MANAGE > SYSTEM > ADVANCED and select Bluetooth you will quickly find out that you cannot turn on your Bluetooth controller. that it keeps says the error “Bluetooth turning on” but never goes past that screen.
+This is because for some reason the tables for Bluetooth devices get corrupt and the best solution, in this case, is to simply factory reset your Ouya to clear those tables.
 I just encountered an Ouya like this in my Six Ouyas blog entry.